 A Summary of Child Car Seat Laws in Arizona

-- The state of Arizona does not state the specific requirements for children to legally sit in the front seat.
+The state of Arizona does not state the specific requirements for children to legally sit in the front seat, although we recommend that they are over the age of 13 and tall enough that their feet can touch the floor.

 By law, children younger than 5 years should be secured with the appropriate child restraint system.
 The state does not mention anything to do with infants or when forward-facing seats can be used so it is up to the parent to decide what guidelines to follow.
 Recommendations from AAP advise parents to graduate their children to a forward-facing car seat once they are at least one year old and weigh 20 pounds or more.
 The car seat manufacturer’s guidelines can be used to determine whether to place a child in a forward-facing seat or to turn the seat forward in the case of a convertible seat.
 These types of seats must be secured at the back seat at all times and away from an active airbag.